vmware-archive/bitfusion-with-kubernetes-integration/bitfusion_device_plugin/README.md

 $ kubectl create secret generic bitfusion-secret --from-file=tokens -n kube-system
 ```

-## Note
+## 7. Note

 If the environment variable LD_LIBRARY_PATH container has a default value, its value is set in the pod, please reset

-If you need to deploy the project on TKGI(Tanzu Kubernetes Grid Integrated), you also need to install CFSSL, And you need to set the variable K8S_PLATFORM in the **bitfusion-with-kubernetes-integration-main/bitfusion_device_plugin/Makefile** to tkgi
+If we need to deploy the project on TKGI(Tanzu Kubernetes Grid Integrated), we also need to install CFSSL, And we need to set the variable K8S_PLATFORM in the **bitfusion-with-kubernetes-integration-main/bitfusion_device_plugin/Makefile** to tkgi

 ```
 K8S_PLATFORM ?= tkgi